ARoS-NCSU/Mussel-3DImager/README.md

 You will need:

 1. A 1/2" PVC pipe
-2. 3/16" thick foam baord to construct base plate and bowl
+2. 3/16" thick foam baord to construct base plate
 3. Printed 3D parts, located in the 3D Parts folder

+Construct the base plate by cutting a 1ft diameter circle out of the foam board.
+Create the rim for the plate by cutting out a rectangle

 ## Mussel 3D reconstruction:
 <img src="mussel_3D_recontruction.png" alt="Alt Text" width="600" height="400">